Hikers-for-life/Hiking-Logbook/docs/product/external_api_documentation.md

-# External API Usage Documentation - GPS/Geolocation API
+# External API Usage Documentation - GPS/Geolocation & Map Visualization APIs

 ## Overview
 This document details the external API usage implemented in the Hiking Logbook application to meet the sprint requirements for external API integration.

 ---
-## API Used: Web Geolocation API
+## API 1: Web Geolocation API

 ### **What is it?**
 The **Web Geolocation API** is a browser-provided JavaScript API that allows web applications to access the user's geographical location information through GPS, Wi-Fi, cellular towers, or IP address.